-However, almost immediately after the war heated debate began on whether or not to extend slavery into these newly acquired territories.
+However, almost immediately after the war, heated debate began on whether or not to extend slavery into these newly acquired territories.
 These territories had the potential to upset the careful balance between slave states and free states.
 The country was fractured along both partisan and sectional lines.
 The resulting compromise of 1850 only managed to delay the crises for another decade.

 The national debate over the extension of slavery westward had been largely tabled by the Missouri Compromise in 1820, which prohibited slavery north of the 36-30 line.
 Politicians on the national stage were eager to prevent a debate over slavery because both political parties, the Democrats and the Whigs, depended on support from both the north and the south in order to win the presidency and congress.

 In 1836 Texas had managed to win its independence from Mexico.
-Later that year they petitioned the US for statehood.
+Later that year they petitioned the U.S. for statehood.
 Texas was a slave state and many northerners were concerned that annexation would upset the balance between the slave states and the free states.

-However, several years later rumors of a possible attempt at re-conquest by Mexico cause Texas to again petition for statehood.
+However, several years later rumors of a possible attempt at re-conquest by Mexico caused Texas to again petition for statehood.
 This time not only was there the possibility of a Mexico taking back Texas, something which most Americans would have opposed, there were rumors that Great Britain was going to intervene on the Texans' behalf.

 A Divisive Peace